liken/CoreMotionDemo/README.md

 about the device lock.

 You can just use it as below:

-//define the monitor
+Define the monitor:

 var motionMonitor:MotionSynchronizer

-//in viewdidload
+In viewdidload func:

 motionMonitor = MotionSynchronizer()
 motionMonitor.delegate = self

-// start monitor
+To start monitor:

 motionMonitor.startMonitorMotion()

-// End monitor
+To end monitor:

 motionMonitor.stopMonitorMotion()